 Any holiday that involves beer and community is popular.
-This Thursday, we celebrate St. Patrick’s Day.
+This weekend we celebrated St. Patrick’s Day.
 I like to consider myself somewhat of an expert on ‘The Luck of the Irish’.
 First of all, I’m 100% purebred Irish, born in Dublin to a long line of Emerald Isle inhabitants.
 I feel I’ve had a lot of “luck” in my life.

 We hear a lot about luck in our lives:

 “She was really lucky to get that new role.”

 “I’m lucky with the way things worked out.”

 “It was luck to be in the right place at the right time.”